DomFeng/testnet/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

+---
+name: PULL_REQUEST_TEMPLATE
+about: use this template when you pull request
+---
 * **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added (for bug fixes / features)